 Hidden in a private bush setting by Great Oyster Bay, it has floor-to-ceiling windows on three sides with amazing views over the forest and the bay.

-Elegantly furnished with designer-crafted furniture, the retreat is perfect romantic hideaway where children under 12 are not allowed.
+Elegantly furnished with designer-crafted furniture, the retreat is a perfect romantic hideaway where children under 12 are not allowed.

 There are nice little touches for guests such as books and music, Blundstone boots, raincoats, hats and gloves.
 And unique concepts such as a trimmed stainless steel mesh curtain in the bedroom tied back by hand-made Edward Harpley 18th-century gilt French tiebacks.